frankboyu/src_analysis/selection/README.md

 ### Usage

-1. To run the DSelector over simulation or a small sample of data interactively on the command line
+1. To test the DSelector interactively on the command line

     `sh run_test.sh`

+2. To run the DSelector locally

+    `sh run_local.sh INPUTFILE TREENAME SELECTOR`

-2. To run the DSelector over the entire data set on the batch system
+3. To run the DSelector on the batch system

     `sh run_selection.sh REACTION`

-    REACTION is one of the suffix in the configs folder

-3. To merge the output files
+4. To merge the output files from step 3

-    `sh merge.sh REACTION`
+    `sh run_merge.sh REACTION`